 During pathological events, such as viral infections, there may be an increase in the production of oxidant species not neutralized by the antioxidant system, resulting in oxidative stress causing cellular damage through protein denaturation, changes in the functions of nucleic acids, lipid peroxidation, and cell death.

-Factors which can increase Free radicals / oxidative stress in the body:
+Factors that can Increase Free Radicals / Oxidative Stress in the Body

 - Inadequate sleep